Greedy Algorithms and Kolmogorov Widths in Banach Spaces: Introduction

 We are interested in how well the subspaces created by the greedy algorithm approximate the elements of $\mathcal{K}$.
 For this purpose it is natural to compare $\sigma_n(\mathcal{K})_X$ with the Kolmogorov width $d_n(\mathcal{K})_{X}$.
 Various comparisons between $\sigma_n(\mathcal{K})_X$ and $d_n(\mathcal{K})_X$ have been made.
-The first attempt in this direction was given in \cite{Buet} and improved in \cite{Biet}, where the authors considered the case when $X$ is a Hilbert space $H$.
+The first attempt in this direction was given in \cite{Buet}, where the authors considered the case when $X$ is a Hilbert space $H$.
 Under this assumption, it has been shown that \beqq \sigma_n(\mathcal{K})_H \leq C2^nd_n(\mathcal{K})_H \eeqq for an absolute constant $C$.
 Observe that this result is useful only when $d_n(\mathcal{K})_H$ decays faster than $2^{-n}$.
-A significant improvement of the above result was given in \cite{DePeVo} where the authors prove that if the Kolmogorov width has polynomial decay with rate $n^{-s}$, then the greedy algorithm also yields the same rate, i.e., $ \sigma_n(\mathcal{K})_H\leq Cn^{-s}\,. $ In the same paper, the estimate of this type for Banach spaces $X$ was also considered, but there is an additional factor $n^{\frac{1}{2}+\varepsilon}$ (for any $\varepsilon>0$), that is, \be \sigma_n(\mathcal{K})_X\leq C n^{-s+\frac{1}{2}+\epsilon} \ee where $C$ depends on $s$ and $\varepsilon$.
+A significant improvement of the above result was given in \cite{Biet} where the authors proved that if the Kolmogorov width has polynomial decay with rate $n^{-s}$, then the greedy algorithm also yields the same rate, i.e., $ \sigma_n(\mathcal{K})_H\leq Cn^{-s}. $ The estimate of this type was extended for general Banach spaces $X$ in \cite{DePeVo}, but there is an additional factor $n^{\frac{1}{2}+\varepsilon}$ (for any $\varepsilon>0$) in the rate of decay of $\sigma_n(\mathcal{K})_X$ compared to that of $d_n(\mathcal{K})_X$, that is, \be \sigma_n(\mathcal{K})_X\leq C n^{-s+\frac{1}{2}+\varepsilon} \ee where $d_n(\mathcal{K})_X \leq C_0n^{-s}$ and $C$ depends on $s$, $\varepsilon$.